abraunegg/onedrive/docs/usage.md

          For safest operation:
          * Ensure you have a current backup of your sync_dir.
          * Run this command first with --dry-run to confirm all planned actions.
-         * Enable 'use_recycle_bin' so that any online deletions triggered locally are preserved in your system Trash.
+         * Enable 'use_recycle_bin' so that online deletion events from OneDrive are moved to your system Trash rather than deleted from your local disk.

 If in doubt, stop now and back up your local data before continuing.